 Experience Matters in Choosing a Law Firm to Handle Your Electric Shock Injury Claim

-Electric shock injuries can be extremely complicated since they potentially involve both state and federal regulations, OSHA regulations, and so forth.
-Our personal injury law firm has handled electric shock injury cases and understands the damage that can be inflicted on the human body from being electrocuted.
+Electric shock injuries can be extremely complicated since they potentially involve state and federal regulations, OSHA regulations, etc. Our Virginia Beach personal injury lawyers firm have handled electric shock injury cases and understands the damage that can be inflicted on the human body from being electrocuted.

 For example, our personal injury law firm represented a pilot who suffered a career-ending electric shock injury.
 He was taking a shower in a hotel room, washing his hair with his hands directly above his head, when he received a serious electrical shock that, essentially, froze him in the shower.
 With his hands still frozen above his head, he lost consciousness and fell out of the shower, suffering contusions.

 The injuries, as stated above, were extensive and forced him to retire from his career as a pilot.
 Our team of personal injury attorneys understood the severity of this incident and were able to secure a $1.5 million settlement for our client.

 In another electric shock injury case our firm handled, our client was a Coast Guard security officer who suffered major shock injuries to both shoulders requiring eight hours of orthopedic surgery.
 Due to the orthopedic and neurological injuries from the electrical shock, our client could not lift either arm without assistance for quite some time.
 After months of physical therapy, he was finally able to get motion restored so each arm could be level with his shoulders.